Anxiety in Children Ages 3\u20135: What It Looks Like and How to Help

 What You'll Learn

-• Predictable routines are the single most powerful anxiety intervention at this age—consistency is not boring to a preschooler, it is oxygen.
+- Predictable routines are the single most powerful thing you can do at this age -- consistency is not boring to a preschooler, it is oxygen.

-• Comfort objects are healthy coping tools, not crutches—they serve as portable sources of security your child will outgrow naturally.
+- Comfort objects are healthy coping tools, not crutches -- they are portable pieces of safety your child will put down when they are ready.

 Why Is Anxiety in Children Ages 3–5 Easy to Miss?

-Between ages three and five, a child's brain is doing something remarkable: building the architecture for emotional regulation.
-The prefrontal cortex—the part of the brain responsible for managing fear and impulse—is still years away from maturity.
-This means preschoolers experience anxiety with full emotional intensity but almost no capacity to regulate it, name it, or explain it.
+Between ages three and five, your child's brain is doing something remarkable: building the wiring for emotional regulation.
+The part of the brain that manages fear and big feelings is still years away from being fully online.
+This means your preschooler feels anxiety with full force but has almost no ability to manage it, name it, or explain it to you.

-Because of this developmental reality, anxiety at this age rarely looks like what adults expect.
+Because of this, anxiety at this age rarely looks like what you would expect.
 There is no hand-wringing or verbal worrying.
-Instead, anxiety speaks through the body and through behavior: clinginess, tantrums, regression, physical complaints, and sometimes a sudden, fierce refusal to do things that used to be fine.
+Instead, it comes out through the body and through behavior: clinginess, tantrums, going backward on skills they had mastered, physical complaints, and sometimes a sudden, fierce refusal to do things that used to be fine.

-Research estimates that anxiety disorders affect approximately 1 in 5 preschool-age children, making it the most common emotional difficulty in early childhood.
-Yet because preschool anxiety so often gets mislabeled as “being difficult” or “just a phase,” many of these children go unsupported during the window when intervention is most effective.
+About 1 in 5 preschoolers deals with anxiety -- making it the most common emotional challenge in early childhood.
+Yet because preschool anxiety so often gets mislabeled as “being difficult” or “just a phase,” many of these kids go unsupported during the window when a little help makes the biggest difference.

 The Three Core Fears of Ages 3–5